-Surface Rating Typical Visible Distress General Condition/ Treatment Measures 10 None.
-New construction.
-Excellent 9 None.
+Surface Rating Typical Visible Distress General Condition/ 40 None.
+Treatment Measures New construction.
+10 Excellent 9 None.
 Recent overlay.
 Like new.
 Excellent 8 No longitudinal cracks except reflection of paving joints.
 Occasional transverse Recent sealcoat or new cold Very Good cracks, widely spaced (40 feet or greater).
 All cracks sealed or tight (open less than 1/4-inch). mix.
 Little or no maintenance required.
 7 Very slight or no raveling, surface shows some traffic wear.
-Longitudinal cracks (open 1/4-inch) due to reflection or paving joints.
-Transverse cracks (open 1/4-inch) First signs of aging.
-Maintain with routine crack filling.
-Good spaced 10 feet or more apart, little, or slight crack raveling.
-No patching or very few with routine crack mining.
-000 patches in excellent condition.
+Longitudinal cracks First signs of aging.
+Maintain Good (open 1/4-inch) due to reflection or paving joints.
+Transverse cracks (open 1/4-inch) spaced 10 feet or more apart, little, or slight crack raveling.
+No patching or very few with routine crack filling.
+Guu patches in excellent condition.
 6 Slight raveling (loss of fines) and traffic wear.
 Longitudinal cracks (open 1/4-inch to Shows signs of aging.
-Sound structural condition.
-Could Good 1/2-inch), some spaced less than 10 feet.
+Sound Good 1/2-inch), some spaced less than 10 feet.
 First sign of block cracking.
 Slight to moderate flushing or polishing.
-Occasional patching in good condition. extend life with sealcoat.
+Occasional patching in good condition. structural condition.
+Could extend life with sealcoat.
 5 Fair Moderate to severe raveling (loss of fine and coarse aggregate).
 Longitudinal and transverse cracks (open 1/2-inch) show first signs of slight raveling and secondary cracks.
 First signs of longitudinal cracks near pavement edge.
 Block cracking up to 50% of surface.
 Extensive to severe flushing or polishing.
 Some patching or edge wedging in good condition.
 Surface aging.
 Sound structural condition.
 Needs sealcoat or thing non-structural overlay (less than 2-inch) 4 Fair Severe surface raveling.
 Multiple longitudinal and transverse cracking with slight raveling.
 Longitudinal cracking in wheel path.
 Block cracking (over 50% of surface).
 Patching in fair condition.
 Slight rutting or distortions (1/2-inch deep or less Significant aging and first signs of need for strengthening.
 Would benefit from a structural overlay (2-inch or more).
 3 Poor Closely spaced longitudinal and transverse cracks often showing raveling and crack erosion.
 Severe block cracking.
 Some alligator cracking (less than 25% of surface).
 Patches in fair to poor condition.
 Moderate rutting or distortion (1-inch or 2-inch deep).
 Occasional potholes.
 Needs patching and repair prior to major overlay.
 Milling and removal of deterioration extends the life of overlay.
 2 Very Poor Alligator cracking (over 25% of surface).
 Severe distortions (over 2-inch deep).
 Extensive patching in poor conditions.
 Potholes present.
 Severe deterioration.
 Needs reconstruction with extensive base repairs.
-Pulverization of old 1 Severe distress with extensive loss of surface integrity. pavement is effective.
+Pulverization of old pavement is effective.
+1 Failed Severe distress with extensive loss of surface integrity.
 Failed.
-Needs total Failed reconstruction.
+Needs total reconstruction.